python-can-define-radio/python-course/classroom_activities/Ch02_Advanced/02_matplotlib.md

 - This means that the length of the lists `x` and `y` must be the same.
 </details>

-### Specifying markers, colors, linestyle, legends
+### Specifying markers, colors, linestyle, and legends

 - [Here](https://matplotlib.org/stable/api/markers_api.html) is a list of available matplotlib markers.
 - [Here](https://matplotlib.org/stable/gallery/lines_bars_and_markers/linestyles.html) is a list of available matplotlib linestyles.